haso2007/port-buddy/.junie/guidelines.md

 Project is written as multi-modular maven project and consists of the following modules:
 * server application, serves API for cli app and web app, and handles all http requests and websocket connections.
-* tcp proxy application, handles tcp connections
+* net proxy application, handles tcp and udp connections
 * command-line app, which works as a proxy between client's private network and public network
 * web application, which has landing page, user's app and admin app.